 The variables highlighted in red need to be modified based on how you customize your Linux.
 In the example above, a disk attached at 0101 is added.
 The device name given to disk is dasdb.
 This disk will be mounted at /usr and will have a ext3 file system.
-Once complete, add it to the <partitioning> section of the template.
+You need to place the new mount point before the swap space and rename the device names for each swap space following the naming rule.
+Once complete, add it to the cpartitioning> section of the template.